-The author is a world renowned couple and family therapist, with decades of experience.
-The book packs in case studies to give examples, and has a relatable tone for couples to feel open and secure in discussing their sexual intimacy.
+The author is a world-renowned couple and family therapist, with decades of experience.
+The book packs in case studies to give examples and have a relatable tone for couples to feel open and secure in discussing their sexual intimacy.

 This is an excellent book explaining how both men and women tend to have specific needs in a relationship for them to feel loved, respected, and satisfied.

 It helps partners identify and express what their top needs are so they can develop a more fulfilling relationship, which naturally affair proofs the relationship.

 This is an excellent book demonstrating habits of really healthy couples.
 It also explains patterns couples have that can predict divorce.